 A study published in The American Journal of Obstetrics and Gynecology shows the vaccines are not only safe and effective for pregnant and breastfeeding women, but they may also offer some protection for their babies.
 When researchers compared the antibody levels to those of women who had been sick with COVID-19 during pregnancy, the antibody levels in response to the vaccine were higher.

 But perhaps the most exciting discovery: Antibodies were also found in umbilical cord blood and breast milk.

 COVID-19 can be dangerous for anyone but is certainly more dangerous for pregnant women.
 COVID-19 patients who are pregnant are more likely to require intensive care and ventilation.
 The COVID-19 virus has also been linked to an increased risk of preterm birth, premature rupture of membranes, growth problems with baby and stillbirth.
 Getting COVID-19 during pregnancy can be life-threatening for you and your baby, but getting the vaccine is a proven way to protect you both with very few risks.

 Is the COVID-19 vaccine safe while breastfeeding?

 The vaccine does not contain the virus itself.
 It works by causing your body to make antibodies to fight off the infection.
-These antibodies formed from vaccines given during pregnancy do pass into your breastmilk and then to your baby, helping prevent future infections.
-This is one of many benefits of breastfeeding for both mom and baby.
+These antibodies formed from vaccines given during pregnancy pass into your breastmilk and to your baby, helping prevent future infections.

 Can the vaccine impact fertility?